Get answers to our most frequently asked questions about your ConnectCard

 WageWorks participants who receive a voucher to purchase transit benefits must take their voucher to the Downtown Service Center.
 WageWorks benefit cards and vouchers are not accepted at Giant Eagle, Goodwill or other retailers.

 ConnectCards are programmed to expire after two years of inactivity.
 Any transaction or use on a vehicle starts a new two-year period.
-If your card has expired, you should take the card to Port Authority's Service Center to receive a replacement.
-Any value on your card will be transferred to the new card.
-If you're not sure of your ConnectCard's expiration date, this is visible during a fare box transaction or by tapping your card at a ConnectCard machine.
+If your card has expired, you should take the card to Port Authority's Service Center to have the card reactivated.
+Any value on your card will remain on the card and can be used after reactivation.

 If the message on the farebox reads "Insufficient Funds," please reload your card.